intjelic/python-sfml/doc/source/api/audio.rst

    memory) or files that would take a lot of time to be received (sounds played over the network).

-   :class:`sfml.audio.SoundStream` is a base class that doesn't care about the stream source, which is left to the derived class. pySFML provides a built-in specialization for big files (see :class:`sfml.audio.Music`).
+   :class:`SoundStream` is a base class that doesn't care about the stream source, which is left to the derived class. pySFML provides a built-in specialization for big files (see :class:`Music`).
 No network stream source is provided, but you can write your own by combining this class with the network module.

    A derived class has to override two virtual functions:

-       - :func:`on_get_data` fills a new chunk of audio data to be played
+       - :meth:`on_get_data` fills a new chunk of audio data to be played
-       - :func:`on_seek` changes the current playing position in the source
+       - :meth:`on_seek` changes the current playing position in the source

    It is important to note that each :class:`SoundStream` is played in its own separate thread, so that the streaming loop doesn't block